pingcap/tidb-operator/deploy/aws/README.md

 $ terraform destroy
 ```

-> **NOTE:** You have to manually delete the EBS volumes in AWS console after running `terraform destroy` if you don't need the data on the volumes any more.
+> **Note:** You have to manually delete the EBS volumes in AWS console after running `terraform destroy` if you do not need the data on the volumes anymore.

 ## Upgrade TiDB cluster